sbird/gp_dla_detection/README.md

     test_ind = '(catalog.filter_flags == 0)';

 When ready, the selected spectra can be processed with `process_qsos`.
+Relevant parameters in `set_parameters` that can be tweaked if
+desired:

+    num_zqso_samples     = 10000;                  % number of parameter samples

 This script will write the results in `data/[release]/processed_qsos_[test_set_name].mat`.